reactive-python/reactpy-django/docs/src/reference/components.md

 ## PyScript Component

-This component can be used to insert any number of client-side ReactPy components onto your page.

-This allows you to embedded PyScript components within traditional ReactPy components.
+This allows you to embedded any number of client-side PyScript components within traditional ReactPy components.

 {% include-markdown "../reference/template-tag.md" start="<!--pyscript-def-start-->" end="<!--pyscript-def-end-->" %}